How to buy OZ Minerals (OZL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-OZ Minerals Limited is a copper business based in Australia.
-OZ Minerals shares (OZL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-OZ Minerals has a trailing 12-month revenue of around $1.8 billion.
+OZ Minerals is a copper business based in Australia.
+OZ Minerals shares (OZL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+OZ Minerals has a trailing 12-month revenue of around $2.1 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in OZ Minerals